How do you Retire Early?

 Cost/Completion: $7,223,963.
 Completion is expected in spring 2022.

-• One southbound lane of U.S. 1 from Port St. Lucie Boulevard to Rio Mar Drive will be intermittently closed daily, Saturday through Friday, from 9 a.m. to 4 p.m. for sidewalk repair work.
+• One lane in each direction of U.S. 1 from Port St. Lucie Boulevard to Rio Mar Drive will be intermittently closed Monday through Friday from 9 a.m. to 4 p.m. for sidewalk repair work.
 During this time, sections of the sidewalk will be closed.
 Detour signage will be in place, directing pedestrians to the nearest signalized intersection.
 For more information, please contact Community Outreach Specialist Kathleen Dempsey at 772-359-5118.

 Utility Work Not Construction Related: